Companies prepare as forecasted weather could cause service disruptions

-BINGHAMTON, New York — November 30, 2019, 2:30 p.m.
-EST — NYSEG and RG&E, subsidiaries of AVANGRID, Inc., are preparing for a wintry mix of precipitation, including the possibility of heavy wet snows and sleet associated with incoming storms expected to hit their service areas Sunday morning through Monday.
+BINGHAMTON, New York — Feb.
+26, 2020, 4:30 p.m.
+EST — NYSEG and RG&E, AVANGRID companies, are preparing for the potential of significant snowfall and high winds across the state beginning early Thursday morning.
 As a result of the storm, customers may experience service disruptions.
 The storm is expected to impact the entire NYSEG and RG&E footprint, which includes the Western New York, Rochester, Southern Tier, North Country, Capital Region, Hudson Valley and Westchester regions.

 The companies urge customers to monitor forecasts and prepare for the possibility of service interruptions.
-The companies’ storm readiness teams have been monitoring weather forecasts, planning, readying crews and equipment, mobilizing employees for storm duty and have additional contract tree and line crews ready to help restore service should outages occur.
+The companies’ storm readiness teams have been monitoring weather forecasts, planning and readying crews and equipment to help restore service should outages occur.
 The companies are also coordinating preparations with state and local emergency management authorities.

 NYSEG and RG&E will provide updates throughout the event to the general public on their website and social media channels (Facebook and Twitter).
 The companies also offer customers the following reminders to prepare for the storm and stay safe if power outages do occur.